At some point, pet owners will likely find their dog scratching, itching, and gnawing at their coat as if the dog’s life depended on it.

 Apoquel For Dogs: The Bottom Line

-While Apoquel certainly brands itself on being a quick fix cure for your dog’s irritating allergies, we want pet owners to be fully aware of the potential dangers of the conventional drug.
-The side effects of Apoquel are not only awful but some may be irreversible.
+Although Apoquel certainly brands itself on being a quick fix for your dog’s irritating allergies, we want pet owners to be fully aware of its potential negative side effects, which can be serious.

 We encourage our readers, whenever possible, to research natural alternatives for their dogs.
 We are lucky to be living in a world where we have information at the tips of our fingers.